wkumari/draft-wkumari-dnsop-localroot-bcp/draft-wkumari-dnsop-localroot-bcp.md

 the root zone exists through these unsigned NS records.
 For this reason ZONEMD should be strongly recommended, or even MUST be used.*/

+/* Ed (WH): I agree with GH, and said as much in {{LOCALROOTPRIVACY}} */

 # Security Considerations

-There are two areas of potential concern  that can be mitigated to some extent by using this mechanism, coupled with the use of {{RFC8976}}.
+There are three areas of potential concern  that can be mitigated to some extent by using this mechanism, coupled with the use of {{RFC8976}}.

-The first is the potential to provide insert corrupted referral records in response to queries to a root server.
-The nameserver information provided in a referral response is not a DNSSEC-signed record in the root zone, and there is the potential for an on-the-wire insertion attack by replacing this part of a referral response with a different nameserver set.
+The first is the potential to insert corrupted referral address records in response to queries to a root server.
+The referral addresses provided in a referral response is not a DNSSEC-signed record in the root zone, and thus there is the potential for an on-the-wire insertion attack by replacing this part of a referral response with a different address set.
 If ZONEMD is used to authenticate the the local copy of the root zone, such on-the-wire attacks are not feasible.

-The second is the issue of leak of potentially sensitive infomation that may be contained in the query name used in DNS queries.
-Root Servers do not currently support queried over encrypted transports, and the query name is visible to on-the-wire onlookers, and also held in any operational logs maintained by root server operators.
-Such concerns may be mitigated by Query Name Minimisation
-{{RFC9156}} but common implementations of this mechanism appear to only mninimize query names of four or fewer labels, and the uptake rate of query name minimisation appears to be quite low {{QNAMEMIN}}. {{RFC8806}} eliminates the need for the resolver to perform specific queries to any root nameserver, and obviates any such consideration of query name leakage.
+The second is the issue of leak of potentially sensitive information that may be contained in the query name used in DNS queries.
+Most root servers (except b.root-servers.net) do not currently support queries over encrypted transports, resulting in query names that are visible to on-the-wire eavesdroppers, and may also be held in any operational logs maintained by root server operators.
+Such concerns may be mitigated by Query Name Minimization {{RFC9156}}, but common implementations of this mechanism appear to only minimize query names of four or fewer labels, and the uptake rate of query name minimization appears to be quite low {{QNAMEMIN}}.
+Furthermore, even with Query Name Minimization, queries for non-existent names (generated from keyword searches and mis-configurations) can cause additional privacy leaks.  {{RFC8806}} eliminates the need for the resolver to perform specific queries to any root nameserver, and obviates any such consideration of query name leakage
+{{LOCALROOTPRIVACY}}.

+The final issue solved with LocalRoot is that when information is always available locally, usage of it is no longer subject to DDoS attacks against the remote servers.
+By having the answers effectively permanently in cache, no queries to the upstream service provider (such as root servers) are needed since {{RFC8806}} resolvers effectively always have a cached set of data that is considered fresh longer than the typical TTL records within the zone {{CACHEME}}
+{{LOCALROOTPRIVACY}}.

 /* Ed (WK): Fill this in.
 I think that it just contains descriptions of the benefits from RFC8806, but I'm guessing that there are some other concerns too... */

+Security requirements associated with the need to verify that the contents of the retrieved root zone are correct were discussed above, and mitigated by the usage of {{RFC8976}}.

 # IANA Considerations